block-foundation/solidity-private-city/README.md

 The project's smart contract includes a variety of features that mirror real-life city operations:

 - Citizenship Management: A system to add or remove citizens, where each citizen has a unique identity, and associated properties.
 - Property Management: A system that records and tracks property ownership, allowing properties to be added, removed, or transferred between citizens.
 - City Treasury: A city treasury to accumulate tax payments, which are calculated based on property ownership.
 - Decentralized Finance: A basic decentralized finance system where citizens can deposit and withdraw Ether, and pay taxes based on their property holdings.

 The overarching goal of PrivateCity is to explore how blockchain technology can be utilized to create efficient, transparent, and secure systems for city governance.
 The project aims to stimulate conversations about the potential of blockchain technology in managing not just digital assets, but also tangible assets in real-world environments.

-We invite you to join us on this exciting journey as we embark on the exploration of the new frontier of blockchain-based city governance with PrivateCity.

 ## Quick Start